YuriiZdyrko/elixir_concurrency_cheatsheet/theory/gen_stage.md

 - list to be processed is already in memory
 - **back-pressure** is not needed

 **Concurrency** in GenStage pipeline is achieved by having multiple Consumers for same Producer.
+Adding more Consumers allows to max out CPU and IO usage as necessary.

 Producer implements **back-pressure** mechanism:
  - has it's own **demand** (sum of Consumers' demands)